Anubhavangal Paalichakal: Plot

 News reaches his hosts that his guest was none other than Chellappan and that 'Prabhakaran' was just an alias, and that he is married with two children.
 Parvathy gets disconsolate, and pines for Chellappan.
 After his release he comes back to his hosts where he has now become a real Communist celebrity and is greeted with simple pomp.
 That night, after everyone has gone to sleep, she goes to him and offers herself without reserve.
 But Chellappan is now a different person: he refuses and leaves the place.

 Chellappan comes back to his village and visits his estranged wife at her new home.
 He learns from his son that his daughter has died of jaundice.
 Bhavani, now with baby in arm, meets him, and asks him to show love to his very own son Kuttappam.
 Chellappan now looks at his son with love, and blesses him tenderly, telling him to study, work hard and become a great man.
 He then departs, silently, without looking back.

 Soon arrives that Chellappan has been arrested for the murder of the factory owner, and that Chellappan has given a full confession to the Police to that effect.
 Chellappan goes to trial, where he openly accepts blame for the crime.
 Consequently, he is found guilty and sentenced to death by hanging.
 As he is taken away to jail in a vehicle, the scene shows his ex-wife Bhavani, disconsolately running behind the van, crying, restrained by Gopalan: a very poignant scene.
-(Sathyan the actor had already died (he was a terminally-ill cancer patient) and a double actor had to be employed for the finals scenes of this movie, especially this scene.
-In retrospect the grief displayed by Sheela seems real.)
+[Note: Sathyan the actor had already died (he was a terminally-ill cancer patient) and a double actor had to be employed for the finals scenes of this movie, especially this scene.
+In retrospect the grief displayed by Sheela seems real.]

 News of his sentencing brings together all those who were close to him: Bhavani, Gopalan, Kuttappan, so also Parvathy and her family, who truly lament the loss of their beloved hero.
 The sentence is carried out.
 Bhavani and Gopalan bear the body back home in a rented car (for which they had mortgaged their land and house).